Character deflations and a generalization of the Murnaghan--Nakayama rule: Abstract

 \section{Abstract}

 Given natural numbers $m$ and $n$, we define a deflation map from the characters of the symmetric group $S_{mn}$ to the characters of~$S_n$.
-This map is defined by first restricting a character of $S_{mn}$ to the wreath product $S_m \wr S_n$, and then taking the sum of the irreducible constituents of the restricted character on which the base group $S_m \times \cdots \times S_m$ acts trivially.
+This map is obtained by first restricting a character of $S_{mn}$ to the wreath product $S_m \wr S_n$, and then taking the sum of the irreducible constituents of the restricted character on which the base group $S_m \times \cdots \times S_m$ acts trivially.
 We prove a combinatorial formula which gives the values of the images of the irreducible characters of $S_{mn}$ under this map.
-This formula is shown to generalize the Murnaghan--Nakayama rule.
-We also prove some analogous results for more general deflation maps in which the base group in the wreath product is not required to act trivially.
+We also prove an analogous result for more general deflation maps in which the base group is not required to act trivially.
+These results generalize the Murnaghan--Nakayama rule and special cases of the Littlewood--Richardson rule.
+As a corollary we obtain a new combinatorial formula for the character multiplicities that are the subject of the long-standing Foulkes' Conjecture.
+Using this formula we verify Foulkes' Conjecture in some new cases.